HwWobbe/WipHww/README.md

 - [Felt](https://github.com/HwWobbe/WipHww/blob/main/2025/Felt)
   - freeTrial is evaporating as it only has an duration of two weeks.
+    - it will be necessary to Evaluat it on the basis of limited "free" features.

 - AsksH :
   - need better organization